JonathanC13/Exercise-Routines/server/test-cases.md

         1. status code: 404.
         2. response: **JSON**
             {
-                message: That routine does not exist!
+                message: Something has gone wrong!
+Cascade delete error: routine.
             }

+    *Status*: Pass

-- Test X: Delete a routine that has no additional related documents in other collections.
+- Test 4: Delete a routine that has no additional related documents in other collections.
+    *Description*:
+        Delete a routine document from the collection 'routines' that has no other documents that reference the routine _id.

     *Prerequisites*:
-        1. Create a routine document.
+        1. A routine document exists for the current user.

     *Route params*:
-        :routineId = 67969cbe4163742abfe4d7d5   // your valid routine _id
+        :routineId = 679fd2b27042f9426a4c74a9   // your valid routine _id

     *Body*:
         N/A